nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 - - When you move a player with the keyboard or mouse, the program is receiving data (the key presses or mouse movements) from the user.

+- - This data is called "input" because it is fed into the program to control or change something.

+### 🟤 Here’s a simplified breakdown:

+**Keyboard Input:** When you press a key, the program receives that key press as input.
+It then uses this input to move the player or perform other actions.